Stronger U.S. dollar hits oil, gold; stocks pause

 The renewed optimism on the U.S. economy after the retail sales data drove down prices of Treasuries, a traditional safe-haven.
 In over a week, the yield on the 10-year note has risen 0.30 percentage point from its lowest level of the year following the better-than-expected April jobs report and the dollar's surge against the yen.

-The dollar .DXY, which has risen 5 percent against a basket of major currencies since February, and double that versus the yen, looked unlikely to buckle after G7 officials meeting over the weekend in Britain showed little concern about the Japanese currency's slump.
+The dollar, which has risen 5 percent against a basket of major currencies since February, and double that versus the yen, looked unlikely to buckle after G7 officials meeting over the weekend in Britain showed little concern about the Japanese currency's slump.

 The dollar index last traded up 0.17 percent at 83.278, within striking distance of its highest level of the year set last week.